Unwarranted Search and Seizure

 Know Your Rights

 It is important to be aware that if a law enforcement officer comes to your home and asks to enter, your permission of entrance could be construed as a consent to any search and seizure.
 This concept also applies to your person or vehicle if you are stopped.
 After consenting to a search, you cannot later challenge the legality of any search and seizure.
 Law enforcement also has no legal obligation to inform you of your right to refuse.
 They may persist in asking until the person finally consents.
 Consent may only be given voluntarily and not under duress or as a result of coercion.

 In order to conduct a search at a traffic stop, a police officer must have probable cause.
 Probable cause is subject to legal interpretation and an experienced Philadelphia civil rights lawyer can determine if probable cause existed in a specific case.
 Some courts have found the highly controversial police practice of “stop and frisk” is not unconstitutional, but even when it is permitted, it must be carried out in a reasonable, justifiable manner.
 Using racial profiling in conjunction with stop and frisk practices is a form of discrimination and is against the law.

 Philadelphia Civil Rights Lawyers at Williams Cedar Protect Citizens From Unwarranted Search and Seizure

 Be aware of your rights when it comes to police conduct and searches.
 If you or someone you know has been subjected to illegal search and seizure, the skilled Philadelphia civil rights lawyers at Williams Cedar can provide you with excellent representation to protect your rights under the law.
 Contact us online or call us at 215-557-0099 to schedule a free consultation about your case.
-We have offices in Philadelphia and Cherry Hill, New Jersey to serve clients nationwide.
+We have offices in Philadelphia and Haddonfield, New Jersey to serve clients nationwide.